Software Patent Search: Everything You Need to KnowPatent Law ResourcesUtility Patent

 A provisional application gives you a year to create your full patent application.
 You can file this provisional application with the USPTO when you release your app.
 Then you have a year of the app being on the market to create your full patent application.

 If you need help with software patent searches, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.